Age in City Appropriateness

 Summary

-We have determined how appropriate a neighbourhood is for elderly residents.
+We have determined how suitable a neighbourhood is for more elderly residents.

 Definition